PointCloudLibrary/pcl/doc/tutorials/content/building_pcl.rst

 The explanation
 ---------------

-* BUILD_TESTS: this an option which can enables/disables building of tests
+* `BUILD_TESTS`: this an option which can enables/disables building of tests

-* BUILD_common: this an option which can enables/disables building of common library
+* `BUILD_common`: this an option which can enables/disables building of common library

-* BUILD_features: this an option which can enables/disables building of features library
+* `BUILD_features`: this an option which can enables/disables building of features library

-* BUILD_filters: this an option which can enables/disables building of filters library
+* `BUILD_filters`: this an option which can enables/disables building of filters library

-* BUILD_global_tests: this an option which can enables/disables building of global unit tests
+* `BUILD_global_tests`: this an option which can enables/disables building of global unit tests

-* BUILD_io: this an option which can enables/disables building of io library
+* `BUILD_io`: this an option which can enables/disables building of io library

-* BUILD_kdtree: this an option which can enables/disables building of kdtree library
+* `BUILD_kdtree`: this an option which can enables/disables building of kdtree library

-* BUILD_keypoints: this an option which can enables/disables building of keypoints library
+* `BUILD_keypoints`: this an option which can enables/disables building of keypoints library

-* BUILD_octree: this an option which can enables/disables building of octree library
+* `BUILD_octree`: this an option which can enables/disables building of octree library

-* BUILD_range_image: this an option which can enables/disables building of range_image library
+* `BUILD_range_image`: this an option which can enables/disables building of range_image library

-* BUILD_registration: this an option which can enables/disables building of registration library
+* `BUILD_registration`: this an option which can enables/disables building of registration library

-* BUILD_sample_consensus: this an option which can enables/disables building of sample_consensus library
+* `BUILD_sample_consensus`: this an option which can enables/disables building of sample_consensus library

-* BUILD_segmentation: this an option which can enables/disables building of segmentation library
+* `BUILD_segmentation`: this an option which can enables/disables building of segmentation library

-* BUILD_surface: this an option which can enables/disables building of surface library
+* `BUILD_surface`: this an option which can enables/disables building of surface library

-* BUILD_visualization: this an option which can enables/disables building of visualization library
+* `BUILD_visualization`: this an option which can enables/disables building of visualization library

-* CMAKE_BUILD_TYPE: here you specify which the build type.
+* `CMAKE_BUILD_TYPE`: here you specify which the build type.
 In CMake, a CMAKE_BUILD_TYPE corresponds to a set of options and flags passed to the compiler to activate/deactivate a functionality and to constrain the building process.

-* CMAKE_INSTALL_PREFIX: where the built libraries and the headers will be installed
+* `CMAKE_INSTALL_PREFIX`: where the built libraries and the headers will be installed

-* PCL_SHARED_LIBS: option to enable building of shared libraries.
+* `PCL_SHARED_LIBS`: option to enable building of shared libraries.
 Default is yes.

-* PCL_VERSION: this is the PCL library version.
+* `PCL_VERSION`: this is the PCL library version.
 It affects the built libraries names.

-* VTK_DIR: directory of VTK library if found
+* `VTK_DIR`: directory of VTK library if found

-* wxWidgets_CONFIG_EXECUTABLE: path to wx-config program
+* `wxWidgets_CONFIG_EXECUTABLE`: path to wx-config program

-* wxWidgets_wxrc_EXECUTABLE: path to wxrc program
+* `wxWidgets_wxrc_EXECUTABLE`: path to wxrc program

 The above are called `cmake` cached variables.
 At this level we only looked at the basic ones.